 These points express concern with several aspects of safety at ITER.
 The situation clearly proves that safety is not straightforward for fusion power stations.

 There are studies underway to see if safety regulations for fusion power plants should be different from those in place for fission power plants.
-The European Commision has published a report on this issue: Exploring Regulatory Options for Fusion Power Plants.
+The European Commission has published a report on this issue: Exploring Regulatory Options for Fusion Power Plants.
 The new private fusion energy companies which are described in the section: Alternative Approaches, have a deep interest to avoid interventions such as the ASN ITER construction hold for their projects, hence they are lobbying hard for different regulation for the fusion industry compared to the fission industry.

 Open literature does not give any probabilities on the safety risks in nuclear fusion power stations.
 This page has catalogued examples of risks but without the possibility of any quantitively risk analysis is beyond the scope of this overview.

 The following conclusions on fusion safety can be made: